 This network has a loyalty scheme that resets every month so you can be too busy to play for a month or two then come back to it and regain full benefits very quickly, and they also like to give out lots of reload codes via email.
 HOWEVER, some of the network promotions and jackpot games really are not as good as they sound and the wagering requirements can be onerous.
 Perhaps the worst thing about this network, though, is that quite a few sites are just skins with no exclusive rooms or promotions at all and since the chat in the networked rooms is the same whichever site you play at, there is very little to recommend such sites.
 On the plus side, Dragonfish bingo bonuses generally do not have an expiry date.

 The Real Bingo Network is an offshoot of the main Dragonfish network, including some of the same rooms.
-Its USP is that there are no wagering requirements on anything and this also means that there are no bingo bonuses as such; the welcome offers at these bingo sites are based on free bingo tickets for specific games and free slots spins.
+Its USP is that there are no wagering requirements on anything and this also means that there are no bingo bonuses as such; the welcome offers (an ongoing player rewards) at these bingo sites are based on free bingo tickets for specific games and free slots spins.
 All winnings are paid in cash including those from daily free slot spins (but these are subject to a cap).